Ready to build better conversations?

 By assigning a mentor to each new employee, you give them a reference point for questions and guidance.
 Many parts of your sales training program can be automated, but the mentor-mentee relationship humanizes the beginning of a new role.

-Furthermore, consulting with a deskmate if often the fastest feedback loop.
+Furthermore, consulting with a deskmate often creates the fastest feedback loop.
 Slack is a great way to communicate across teams, but indirect forms of communication can still be isolating for new employees.
 Assigning mentors within the same team avoids delayed messages and prevents roadblocks during the onboarding process.

 How do you choose the best mentors for sales training and onboarding?

-Top Performers.
-Naturally, you’ll want new employees to emulate the best practices and sales strategies of your top performers.
+Naturally, you'll want new employees to emulate the best practices and sales strategies of your top performers.
 Furthermore, these high-achievers will seek knowledge and tips outside of working hours.
-They’ll listen to sales podcasts and read professional literature to gain insights.
+They'll listen to sales podcasts and read professional literature to gain insights.
 If new employees take on the same desire for advancement and sales training, coaching will be much easier.

-Articulate.
-It’s often taken for granted — we assume just because somebody is good at what they do that they’ll naturally be able to communicate their processes and thoughts.
-However, this isn’t always the case.
+It's often taken for granted — we assume just because somebody is good at what they do that they'll naturally be able to communicate their processes and thoughts.
+However, this isn't always the case.
 Good mentors should be able to break down what they do (and most importantly, how they do it) into digestible and measurable steps.
-Your sales reps don’t need law degrees, but they do need to present a coherent case for your sales system.
+Your sales reps don't need law degrees, but they do need to present a coherent case for your sales system.

-Enjoy the Success of Others.
-The best sales teams are competitive.
-They see each other succeed, and they want to match performance or do better.
-So long as sabotage and trickery aren’t in their operating vocabulary, this competition can be healthy and productive.
+The best salespeople are competitive.
+They see each other succeed, and they want to perform as well as or better than their teammates.
+So long as sabotage and trickery aren't in their operating vocabulary, this competition can be healthy and productive.

 However, the best sales mentors will want to succeed alongside their colleagues.
 They should be energized by their students’ success — not nervous, jealous, or threatened.
 Closing big deals makes them happy, but so does seeing their students succeed.